-- First distemper vaccination at six to eight weeks
+- First distemper vaccination at 6 to 8 weeks

-- Second distemper vaccination at eight to ten weeks
+- Second distemper vaccination at 8 to 10 weeks

-- Third distemper vaccination at sixteen weeks, plus a rabies vaccination
+- Third distemper vaccination at 16 weeks, plus a rabies vaccination

-Dr. Rich also recommends having routine blood work done every two to three years to look for undetected problems, as well as seeing your veterinarian if you notice any signs of poor health, including:
+Dr. Rich also recommends having routine blood work done every 2 to 3 years to look for undetected problems, as well as seeing your veterinarian if you notice any signs of poor health, including: